 First of all, you should have a budget of at least a few hundred dollars to buy a bike that will make your experience worth anything.
-I bought my bike on Craig’s List but you can find a cost effective bike through many other sources: e-bay, garage sales, Costco, bike shop clearances, etc. My bike is a 21 speed MARIN BEAR VALLEY SE mountain bike with 26” rims and a 22” frame.
+I bought my bike on Craig’s List but you can find a cost effective bike through many other sources: e-bay, garage sales, Costco, bike shop clearances, etc. My first bike was a 21 speed MARIN BEAR VALLEY SE mountain bike with 26” rims and a 22” frame.
 The asking price was $180 but I talked the guy down to $160.
-I should have talked him down even further because I’ve easily put $140 of repairs into it since I got it!
-Needless to say, I learned from that and the next time I purchase a bike, I will probably go a different route and shop around a bit.
+I should have talked him down even further because I easily put $140 of repairs into it since I got it!
+Needless to say, I learned from that and knew that the next time I purchased a bike, I would probably go a different route and shop around a bit.

 Something else important in looking for a bike is what size you will need.
 There’s a cool website where you can find out what size bike you will need for the size person you are.
-Here’s another good reference for sizing yourself to the perfect bike.
-Sit on the bike and put one of your feet on a pedal.
-If you’re able to fully extend your leg without bending your knee, this is the right size bike for you!
+Here’s another good reference for sizing yourself to the perfect bike: sit on the bike and put one of your feet on a pedal.
+If you’re able to fully extend your leg with a slight bend of your knee, this is the right size bike for you!

 A drawback to buying a used bike is that you don’t know if it’s been left outside in the elements, what the condition of the chain is or when the last time it got a tune-up.
 After the second route I took on my Marin, I was in crossing a street and the chain snapped in half!
 Clearly, the previous owner had left it outside and the chain rusted to the point that it broke.
 Lucky for me, I was on my way back from my route and only had to walk about 2 miles home.